BA

 Cultural Significance:

-The Out Islands' cuisine preserves the authentic flavors and culinary traditions of the Bahamas.
+The Out Islands' cuisine preserves the authentic flavors and culinary traditions of the Bahamas, representing pre-tourism food culture focused on fresh, local, seasonal ingredients and time-honored cooking methods.

 Signature Dishes: